davidjbradshaw/iframe-resizer/README.md

 	default: 'bodyOffset'
 	values: 'bodyOffset' | 'bodyScroll' | 'documentElementOffset' | 'documentElementScroll' | 'max'

-By default the height of the iFrame is calculated by converting the margin of the `body` to px and then adding the top and bottom figures to the height of the body tag.
+By default the height of the iFrame is calculated by converting the margin of the `body` to px and then adding the top and bottom figures to the offsetHeight of the body tag.

 In cases where CSS styles causes the content to flow outside the `body` you may need to change this setting to one of the following options.
 Each can give different values depending on how CSS is used in the page and each has varying side-effects.
 You will need to experiment to see which is best for any particular circumstance.

 * **bodyScroll** uses `document.body.scrollHeight`
 * **documentElementOffset** uses `document.documentElement.offsetHeight`